chungnho/love-at-first-byte/recipes/chinese/baked_portuguese_pork_chop_rice.md

    2. Cook garlic/shallot puree with ginger and butter over medium heat in saucepan for a few minutes until fragrant
    3. Add curry powder, onion powder, shredded coconut, and flour and cook for a few more minutes to toast the spices
    4. Whisk in coconut milk and water
-   5. Simmer for 5-7min until thickened
+   5. Simmer for 5-7 min until thickened
    6. Stir in cheese
 4. Fry pork chops